Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/openstack.md

 rbd_secret_uuid = ce6d1549-4d63-476b-afb6-88f0b196414f
 ```

-A good article how to setup Ceph with OpenStack you can find [here](https://superuser.openstack.org/articles/ceph-as-storage-for-openstack/).
+A good article on how to set up Ceph with OpenStack you can find [here](https://superuser.openstack.org/articles/ceph-as-storage-for-openstack/).

-vProtect Node supports Ceph RBD and for that you will need to install ceph libraries:
+vProtect Node supports Ceph RBD and for that, you will need to install ceph libraries:

 1. On **vProtect Node** enable required repositories: